-BALTIMORE—John Means has returned to the Orioles this weekend as a spectator.
-Means had his second Tommy John surgery on June 3rd in Arlington, Texas, and he’s determined to try to come back from the procedure.
+BALTIMORE—Pitcher John Means has returned to the Orioles this weekend as a spectator.
+The 31-year-old left-hander had his second Tommy John surgery on June 3rd in Arlington, Texas, and he’s determined to come back from the procedure.

-His first surgery, also performed by Dr. Keith Meister was done in April 2022, and he returned to start four games in 2023 and after a delayed start to 2024, four this season.
+His first surgery, also performed by Dr. Keith Meister, was done in April 2022.
+He returned to start four games in 2023 and after a delayed start to 2024, four this season.

 “I’m going to take it day-by-day,” Means said.
 “I’m going to try to do the best I can and get it right this time.”

-It wasn’t a hard decision for Means to undergo a second Tommy John just over two years after his first.
+It wasn’t a hard decision for Means to have a second Tommy Johns surgery just over two years after his first.

 “I was going to get the second one, no matter what,” Means said.
 “I still want to pitch, honestly.
 I’d like to fail on the field before I give it up.
 I feel like if I go there, I can still pitch and get outs.
 I still feel really confident about my ability.
 I have to have my elbow keep up.”

-Means was 2-0 with a 2.61 ERA in four starts this season, and in his fourth on May 22nd, he came out of the Orioles’ game in St. Louis after three scoreless innings before rain delayed the game.
+Means was 2-0 with a 2.61 earned-run average in four starts this season.
+In his fourth, on May 22nd, he came out of the game in St. Louis after three scoreless innings before rain delayed the game.

-The first rehab for the 31-year-old left-hander was a daunting one, and he’s not afraid of a second one.
+The first rehab for Means was difficult, but he’s not afraid of a second one.

 “We’ll see.
 I haven’t reached that point yet.
 The first couple of weeks are pretty easy.
 You’re not doing a whole lot,” Means said.
 “The monotony once you get down the road, we’ll see how that goes.
 For right now, I’m just trying to get the plan, get everything settled and see what happens.